AdobeDocs/analytics-2.0-apis/reporting-guide.md

 ### Example Response

-The following example shows that the top items report for dimension "variables/page"
+The following example shows the top items report response for the dimension "variables/page"

 ```json
 {